defenseunicorns/uds-core/src/keycloak/chart/README.md

 Using an external database with Dev Mode enabled is not supported.

 Dev Mode enables debug logging for Keycloak.
-To configure debug logging outside of Dev Mode, set `debug: true` in your values.
+To configure debug logging outside of Dev Mode, set `debugMode: true` in your values.

 ### Autoscaling